 Robot Wealth provides online learning resources for systematic traders.
 Educational content is delivered for free via our blog and YouTube channel and we also regularly run 6-week Bootcamps which open to the public several times a year.
 Bootcamps are structured online courses and include online lessons, weekly live webinars, all data and an instant community of Bootcamp peers with which to learn, problem-solve and troubleshoot with via a private Slack™ workspace.

-Graduates of our Bootcamps are offered entry into the RW Pro community - more info about RW Pro can be found here.
+Graduates of our Bootcamps are offered entry into the RW Pro community – more info about RW Pro can be found further down the page.

 What do you trade?

 We trade a portfolio of strategies alongside our members that we have thoroughly researched, developed and continue to maintain.
 We wouldn’t trade anything that we didn’t thoroughly understand, and neither should you.

 Do you have a recommendation on trading platforms?

 Robot Wealth trades futures, equities, and options with Interactive Brokers.
 We trade FX through Darwinex.

 Do you have an affiliate program?

 Yes, we do!
 Please send us an email ([email protected]) if you’d like to find out more.

 This is such an important question, we wrote a blog post about it.